tylerpearson/serverless-election-aws/README.md

 The Terraform templates and code used is at [github.com/tylerpearson/election-on-aws](https://github.com/tylerpearson/election-on-aws).

+## Blog post

+A more in-depth writeup on how it all works is coming soon.

+## Website

+A static website hosted on S3 with a simple example UI of how voters interact with the API is located at https://election.tylerpearson.cloud.

-A JSON API endpoint with real-time results is located at [api.election.tylerpearson.cloud/votes](https://api.election.tylerpearson.cloud/votes).
+A JSON API endpoint with real-time results is located at https://api.election.tylerpearson.cloud/votes.

-A blog post on how it all works is coming soon.

 ## Architecture diagram